laro/Cilia/README.md

         - TODO Technically a right-value reference (`X&&`), too?
 - Type traits **`InArgumentType`** to determine the concrete type to be used for `in`-passing.
     - The rule of thumb is:
-        - Objects that are POD (Plain Old Data) with a size less than or equal to the size of two pointers (i.e. of up to 16 bytes) are passed by value.
+        - Objects that are POD (Plain Old Data) with a size less than or equal to the size of two Int (i.e. up to 16 bytes) are passed by value.
         - Larger objects (or non-POD) are passed by reference.
-    - So use const _reference_ as general default.
+    - So as general default use const _reference_,
         - `template<type T> using T::InArgumentType = const T&`
-    - A "list of exceptions" for the "const _value_ types".
+    - and use a "list of exceptions" for the "const _value_ types".
         - ```
           using       Bool::InArgumentType = const Bool
           using       Int8::InArgumentType = const Int8